open-telemetry/opentelemetry.io/content/en/docs/languages/net/exporters.md

 - HTTP/protobuf
 - gRPC

-Start by installing the respective exporter package as a dependency for your
+Start by installing the [`OpenTelemetry.Exporter.OpenTelemetryProtocol`](https://www.nuget.org/packages/OpenTelemetry.Exporter.OpenTelemetryProtocol/) package as a dependency for your
 project:

 ```sh